nellessen/PyAPNs/README.markdown

 ## Installation

-Either download the source from GitHub or use easy_install:
+Download the source from GitHub:

-    $ easy_install apns
+    $ python2.7 setup.py install # may have to do sudo that!

 ## Sample usage